bzoulko/module19_challenge/README.md

 ### Special Notes:
 * The server.js file is the main driver for starting the application server.
 Then I've created a structured layout for the javascript project itself.
 You will see the following folders:

-    - config : Contains the configuration settings for the mongoDB.
-    - models : Houses your three different tables for Getting, Putting, Posting, and Deleting detail.
+    - client

+      * dist - Deployment for PWA package.

-    - routes : Controllers for routing the API data accordingly.
+      * src - Folder for client data files.

+         * css - Style Sheets

+         * images - Image Icons

+         * js  - Javascript Constrol Files.

+    - server

+      * routes - API Controller for server connection.

 * Packages installed for this application were:
     - @babel/core